Gibberlings3/Forgotten-Armament/UPDATED-ITEM-DESCRIPTIONS.md

 #### Joril's Dagger +3
 - +1d6 cold (previously +1)

+#### Soul Reaver +6 (Item Upgrades mod)
+- Toned down Magic Resistance increase to +25% (Previously +50%) to better align with Carsomyr changes.
+- 10% chance to Dispel Magic at level 30 whenever the sword strikes an opponent (this will bypass protections like PfMW if EEex is installed).
+This is to better align with the Carsomyr changes.

 #### The World's Edge +3
 - On a critical hit, the wielder gains +1 Strength bonus for 2 rounds (non-cumulative)